One of our best selling products

 How long before I get my Legionella test results from your Legionella testing company?

-Yes.
-This is part of the service package we provide.
 We will send the results certificate out to you via email and/or post.
-The samples need to be cultured in the laboratory for 10 days and the whole process can take about 12 to 13 days.
+The samples need to be cultured in the laboratory for 10-12 days and the whole process can take about 14 to 18 days.

 Do I get an official Legionella test certificate?

-Plus, as part of the service package, you will also receive reminders via email, fax, or post regarding the schedule for your next Legionella test.
+Plus, as part of the service package, you will also receive reminders via email regarding the schedule for your next Legionella test.
 You may not have the bacteria in your water now, but this is no assurance that the bacteria will not occur in your water system in the future; after all, Legionella bacteria are naturally occurring organisms.